 Hard Bottom Boats

 Hard bottom fly fishing boats include Jon boats, drift boats, and rowboats.
 You could also use a basic aluminum boat that you would find on a lake.

 All of these could be used as fly fishing boats.

 They hit hard and you can damage the boat on rocks so keep that in mind on fast flowing and shallow rivers.

 If you want a boat like this a couple of good options are the Pelican Predator 103 Fishing Boat which weighs around 150 pounds

 One of my guide tips to catch more steelhead on my page Steelhead Fishing – What You Need To Know is to use boats like these to get you away from crowded waters.

 These boats are also great when fishing crowded salmon rivers which I discuss on my page Fishing For Salmon: Best Tactics For More Fish.

 Got A Question About Fly Fishing Boats

-If you have a question, comment or you have some tips and advice on fly fishing boats, just let me know in the comments section below.
+If you have a question, comment or you have some tips and advice on fly fishing boats or other riverboats, just let me know in the comments section below.